Sara-Alkhamri/Sprint-Challenge-Advanced-React/ANSWERS.md

 - [ ] What is the purpose of a custom hook?
     - To apply none-visiual behavior and stateful logic in components.
 - [ ] Why is it important to test our apps?
+    - Surfaces bugs faster.
+    - Reduces the risk of regressions.
+    - Allows us to trust the code.
+    - Makes us think about the edge cases.
+    - Acts as a safety net when making changes or refactoring.
+    - Acts as documentation for the code.
+    - Encourages us to write more testable (better!) code.